Consdata/kouncil/README.md

 For more advanced configuration consult the [Deployment](#deployment) section.

-## Demo site
+## Demo app

 If you wish to simply check out Kouncil in action, without having to install it, we've prepared a demo site showcasing main features of Kouncil.
 Demo site can be found [here](https://kouncil-demo.web.app/)

 ## Features

+Here are some of the main features of Kouncil.
+This list is not exhaustive, check out our [demo app](https://kouncil-demo.web.app/) or [quickly install Kouncil](#quick-start) to experience them first-hand.

 ### Advanced record browsing in table format

 Thanks to Kouncil's convenient way of presenting records in table format even large amounts of complex messages can be easily browsed.
-You can also choose between browsing single partition and topic as a whole.
-If you wish to examine any of the messages more closely you can view it's source.
+You can choose between browsing single partition or topic as a whole.
+If you wish to examine any of the messages more closely you can view it's source, copy it to clipboard, or even post it again.

 <p align="left">
   <img src=".github/img/kouncil_topic_details_border.png" width="400">